Can yoga help manage the ageing process? If your practise enhances your awareness of yourself and how you interact with your world then yes, it can.

 Yoga classes & teaching

 It was yoga.
 I took my first yoga class at 55.
-I felt to much better afterwards that I went back twice a week.
+I felt too much better afterwards that I went back twice a week.
 My hands loosened up, the crackles left my neck, my hips opened up (and slimmed down), and I even touched my toes.
-I began a new career: teaching yoga and practicing yoga therapy.
+I began a new career: teaching yoga and practising yoga therapy.
 I opened a school in the sunshine, SKY Yoga.
 It is still there, directed by a wonderful teacher I trained and certified.
-In time I left Florida– it was very hot, expensive, and filling up with houses fewer and fewer people lived in year round.
+In time I left Florida– it was very hot, expensive, and filling up with houses fewer and fewer people lived in year-round.
 I followed my dream of living in the mountains of North Carolina.
 There I built a house where I couldn’t see my neighbours for the trees.

 More than yoga classes

 I continued to study yoga, on my own and formally.
-After a while I went to Duke medical school to learn more about yoga and ageing, and yoga therapy as an alternative to medical practices that do not seem to get ageing.
-Just the opposite: most dis-eases associated with ageing are not; furthermore, they are conditions better treated with breath, movement, and meditation at any age than with drugs and surgery.
+After a while, I went to Duke medical school to learn more about yoga and ageing, and yoga therapy as an alternative to medical practices that do not seem to get ageing.
+Just the opposite: most dis-eases associated with ageing are not; furthermore, they are conditions better treated with the breath, movement, and meditation at any age than with drugs and surgery.

 Yoga is ageless

 Age?
 Youth?
 In yoga that’s beside the point.
 Yoga is instead about living well, yes, and long, of course, and ageing well.
 It is about waking up to a day as good as or better than any other you have ever spent.
 A little stiff?
 That eases once the body starts moving– certain special movements help considerably even with those dis-eases associated with ageing that younger folks share, especially arthritis, for instance.
 Energy lifts when you remember to breathe fully, using your diaphragm (you probably started suppressing it as a teenager).
-You meet the day with heightened awareness of life’s gifts, great and small, especially if you practice a bit of meditation.
+You meet the day with a heightened awareness of life’s gifts, great and small, especially if you practice a bit of meditation.
 You treat people well because you remember we are all one.
 One.